 - Set-up Fee

-This is charged if you are applying for an installment agreement.
-The fee is $31 if you are applying online through direct debit.
-If the application is done by phone, mail, or in person through direct debit, the set-up fee is $107.
-If you qualify as a low-income taxpayer, the fee is waived.
+This is a fee if you are applying for an installment agreement.
+The cost is $31 if you are applying online through direct debit.
+If you apply by phone, mail, or in person through direct debit, the set-up fee is $107.
+However, if you qualify as a low-income taxpayer, the fee is waived.

 Note that the set-up fee will be collected on top of the accrued penalties and interest.